-To promote the upcoming movie, the Blues Brothers headlined the halftime show at Super Bowl XXXI.
-Aykroyd was joined by film co-star John Goodman and an inferior Belushi, Jim, as they ran through their two songs that most people remember (“Soul Man” and “Everybody Needs Somebody to Love“).
+To promote the then-upcoming movie, the Blues Brothers headlined the halftime show at Super Bowl XXXI.
+Aykroyd was joined by film co-star John Goodman and an inferior Belushi, Jim, as they ran through the two songs that most people remember (“Soul Man” and “Everybody Needs Somebody to Love“).
 Despite having two talented actors and performers on stage (who are both in the upcoming movie), it’s Jim Belushi (who is not in the movie) who takes center stage, singing his brother’s parts and making us remember what a fantastic talent the late Belushi truly was.
 It’s kind of like taking Greg Maddux out of the game and replacing him with Mike.
 Or in football terminology, it’s like passing over Rob Gronkowski in favor of Dan or Chris.

 The Blues then make way for more talented musicians, namely James Brown and ZZ Top, who deliver fine performances, albeit nothing we haven’t seen from them before or since.
 It probably would have made more sense for either of those two to headline the show with a carve out for the Blues Brothers — but neither Brown nor ZZ Top had a movie to promote.
 Nor a nationwide chain of restaurants/bars.
 As a result, the whole thing was just a confusing, awkward mess that was neither entertaining nor interesting.
 (I couldn’t find the entire set on YouTube, but it’s available on other video sites, like this one.)